 For more information visit: www.strokeassociation.org

 Have you or a loved one experienced any of these symptoms?
-Let us know what happened.
+Let us know what happened in the comments.